Welcome to our site have a look aroundThe Dundas lab specializes in Quaternary vertebrate paleontology.

 The lab is structured so that students can obtain a well-rounded education in vertebrate paleontology.
 This includes training in field techniques (fossil excavation, bulk sediment sample processing), laboratory work (fossil preparation, conservation, molding/casting), curation and collections management, paleontological resource assessment and impact mitigation, writing grant/contract proposals, project management, and professional writing.
 Student research opportunities include both field and collections based projects.

-Robin Trayler completed his master's thesis research in December 2012 on stable isotope analysis of herbivores and large carnivores from the late Pleistocene McKittrick tar seeps in Kern County, California and the mid Irvingtonian age Fairmead Landfill site in Madera Coounty, California.
+Robin Trayler completed his master's thesis research during fall 2012 on stable isotope analysis of herbivores and large carnivores from the late Pleistocene McKittrick tar seeps in Kern County, California and the mid Irvingtonian age Fairmead Landfill site in Madera Coounty, California.
 The results permitted paleoecological comparisons between the mid and late Pleistocene of interior California and the late Pleistocene interior (McKittrick) and coastal (Rancho La Brea) faunas.
-Robin is expanding the project to include the mid Pleistocene type locality of Irvington in the San Francisco Bay Area.
+Robin expanded the project to include the mid Pleistocene type locality of Irvington in the San Francisco Bay Area.
 Robin began his Ph.D. work at Boise State University in Fall 2013, where he will work with Matt Kohn.

-Yesenia Ibarra is currently working on a master's thesis project studying rare earth elements of late Cretaceous marine reptiles and dinosaurs of the Moreno Formation in California.
+Yesenia (Ibarra) Espino has been working on a master's thesis project studying rare earth elements of late Cretaceous marine reptiles and dinosaurs of the Moreno Formation in California.

 My My Ngo continues her master's thesis research identifying the birds from the mid Pleistocene sites of Irvington and Fairmead Landfill in California.